iPython Notebooks

 andy

-is not properly initialized.TypeError – If an incorrect type is passed to a function or method, such as passing
+is improperly initialized.TypeError – Raised when an incorrect parameter type is provided, such as passing

 None